shafier/Kaggle_Titanic/README.md

 # Kaggle_Titanic
 Reader's level = Novice level in the Data Science field, and Machine Learning models.

+## My Background
-I am a beginner on the Data Science field, and Machine Learning models.
+* I am a beginner on the Data Science field, and Machine Learning models.
-This shows my first work on these intriguing subjects.
+* This shows my first work on these intriguing subjects.
-The aim of this work is to get understanding of those both topics.
+* The aim of this work is to get understanding of those both topics.

-Why did I do this?
+## Why did I do this?

 There are heaps of materials out there in the internet, and I read some of them with the goal to gain understanding what they are.
 However I became confused and frustrated.
 This is because most of them only show the first "layer" of the 2 topics.